-What is a data set?
-Let’s look into how data sets are used in healthcare industry.
+What is the data set?
+Let’s look into how data sets are used in the healthcare industry.

 Wikipedia defines a data set as a collection of data.
 What does that mean exactly?
 A data set is a collection of related sets of information composed of separate items, which can be manipulated as a unit by a computer.
 Generally, a single database table or a single statistical data matrix can be a data set.
 The set of items can consist of just a few items or millions of items.
 Either way, the fact that the items are placed together makes them a set.
 This is particularly useful for data mining, a method of data analysis that searches for trends and patterns in data.

 Healthcare analytics is based on data and data sets in particular.
 Healthcare data sets include a vast amount of medical data, various measurements, financial data, statistical data, demographics of specific populations, and insurance data, to name just a few, gathered from various healthcare data sources.
 Due to the diversity of healthcare data sources, data standardization is a key pillar for efficient and meaningful use of the information and collaboration of healthcare professionals, care providers, insurers, and government agencies.

 Data interchange in the US healthcare industry is strictly regulated both on national and federal levels.
 The Health Insurance Portability and Accountability Act (HIPAA), published in 1996, is the core set of healthcare IT data standards.
 The HIPAA Rules regulate the use and disclosure of personal health information (PHI) and establish national standards to protect individuals’ electronic PHI from data theft.
 The Health Information Technology for Economic and Clinical Health Act (HITECH Act), adopted in 2009, is aimed to “improve health care quality, safety, and efficiency through the promotion of health IT, including electronic health records and private and secure electronic health information exchange”.